 Jim and Jeanne Roth

 The Roth family plants a large garden and have been sharing their harvest with PAR for several years - they have donated literally TONS of vegetables!
-Last summer they donated 2,788 pound and this year they are at 2,390 pounds before they deliver their annual pickup truck load of butternut squash.
+Last summer they donated 2,788 pound and this year they donated 7255 pounds, which include a truckload of butternut squash!

 Roger's garden is a testament to the potential bounty a backyard garden in the city can yield.
 He grows a wide variety of vegetables and lots of them.
-Last summer he donated 1,015 pounds to PAR and as of early September, he has already donated 1,197 pounds!
+Last summer he donated 1,015 pounds to PAR and this year he grew and donated 1,451 pounds!